-Application Method and Target Weeds Herbicide Common Name Broadcast Rate per Acre Comments POSTEMERGENCE OVERTOP, ANY clethodim (2 EC) clethodim (0.97 EC) 8 to 16 fl oz 12 to 32 fl oz Apply to actively growing bermudagrass before runners exceed 6 in.
-A second application may VARIETY: fluazifop (2 EC) 12 fl oz be made if needed when regrowth is 6 in. or less. bermudagrass quizalofop (0.88 EC) Poast Plus (1 EC) 10 fl oz for adjuvant recommendations.
-Spray coverage, especially with second application, may be im- proved by directing spray under cotton.
-See Table sethoxydim (1.5 EC) sethoxydim (1 EC) 24 fl oz 36 fl oz 10-5 for weed response.
-POSTEMERGENCE OVERTOP, ANY VARIETY: annual broadleaf weeds trifloxysulfuron (75 WDG) 0.1 oz Apply after cotton has a minimum of five true leaves (seven preferred) until 60 days prior to harvest.
+Application Method and Target Weeds Herbicide Trade Name Broadcast Rate per Acre Comments POSTEMERGENCE OVERTOP, ANY clethodim (2 EC) clethodim (0.97 EC) 8 to 16 fl oz 12 to 32 fl oz Multiple brands.
+Apply to actively growing bermudagrass before runners exceed 6 in.
+A second VARIETY: bermudagrass fluazifop (Fusilade DX 2 EC) 12 fl oz application may be made if needed when regrowth is 6 in. or less.
+See labels for rates for the second quizalofop (0.88 EC) 10 fl oz application and for adjuvant recommendations.
+Spray coverage, especially with second application, may be sethoxydim (1.5 EC) sethoxydim (1 EC) 24 fl oz 36 fl oz improved by directing spray under cotton.
+See Table 10-6 for weed response.
+POSTEMERGENCE OVERTOP, ANY VARIETY: annual broadleaf weeds pyrithiobac (3.2 SL) 2.6 to 3.8 fl oz Multiple brands.
+Apply from cotyledonary stage of cotton until 60 days before harvest.
+Can apply twice per season, but do not exceed 5.1 fl oz per season.
+Avoid application during or near a period of cool weather or to thrips-infested cotton.
+Add nonionic surfactant at 1 qt per 100 gal spray solution.
+See label for weeds controlled and recommended weed size to treat.
+See label for precautions on mixing with insecticides or other herbicides.
+Will not control ALS-resistant Palmer amaranth. trifloxysulfuron (Envoke 75 WDG) 0.1 oz Apply after cotton has a minimum of five true leaves (seven preferred) until 60 days prior to harvest.
 May be applied twice, but do not exceed 0.0188 pound active ingredient trifloxysulfuron per acre per year from combined use of all products containing trifloxysulfuron.
 Add nonionic surfactant at 1 qt per 100 gal; do not use other types of adjuvants.
 Do not mix with postemergence grass control herbicides.
 See label for precautions on mixing with insecticides and for weeds controlled and weed size to treat.
 May be applied overtop at 0.15 oz per acre if needed for larger weeds.
-Will not control ALS-resistant Palmer amaranth. pyrithiobac (3.2 SL) 2.6 to 3.8 fl oz Apply from cotyledonary stage of cotton until 60 days before harvest.
-Can apply twice per season, but do not exceed 5.1 fl oz per season.
-Avoid ap- plication during or near a period of cool weather or to thrips-infested cotton.
-Add nonionic surfactant at 1 qt per 100 gal spray solution.
-See label for weeds controlled and recommended weed size to treat.
-Do not mix with malathion-containing insecticides.
-Do not mix with acetochlor or S- metolachlor.
 Will not control ALS-resistant Palmer amaranth. pyrithiobac (3.2 L) + trifloxysulfuron (75 WDG) 1.3 to 1.9 fl oz + 0.1 oz See comments for pyrithiobac and trifloxysulfuron applied alone.
-Cotton should be in at least the fifth leaf stage, preferably larger, for this applica- tion.
+Cotton should be in at least the fifth leaf stage, preferably larger, for this application.
 Compared to trifloxysulfuron alone, mixture is more effective on eclipta, jimsonweed, and spurred anoda.
-Compared to pyrithiobac alone, mixture is more effective on ragweed, lambsquar- ters, tall morningglory, sicklepod, and nutsedge.
+Compared to pyrithiobac alone, mixture is more effective on ragweed, lambsquarters, tall morningglory, sicklepod, and nutsedge.

 Table 10-2.
-Herbicide Information for Cotton; see Table 10-1 for brand names. continued
+Herbicide Information for Cotton; see Table 10-1 for brand names (continued)